Hawai, Arunachal Pradesh

-Hawai is the district headquarters of the newly created Anjaw District in the state of Arunachal Pradesh in north-east India.
+Hawai is the district headquarters of Anjaw District (created in 2004) in the state of Arunachal Pradesh in north-east India.

 Location

 It is located at an altitude of 1296 m above sea level on the banks of the Lohit River, a tributary of the Brahmaputra River.

 It is nearly 50 km south of Walong airstrip, 80 km south of India-China LAC (at Kaho), and 120 km southwest of Diphu Pass near India-China-Myanmar tri-junction.

 Etymology

 "Hawai" in Kaman Mishmi dialect means "Pond".
 The Mishmi are the main ethnic tribe in Anjaw District.